Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Thank you.

 Thank you.
-Our next question come from the line of Hanil Bagadia from Equicob.
+Our next question come from the line of Henil Bagadia from Equicorp.
 Please go ahead.

-Thank you for the opportunity.
-Again sir, coming to the question related to the vehicle spring, I had just one small question.
-So if I mean the order start taking up after we get the certification.
-So do we have plans to even supply to Alstom and Siemens given that they are also supplying orders out here and do you see large export opportunity in this particular area?
+Thank you for the opportunity again, sir.
+Sir, coming to the questions related to the vehicle spring, I had just one small question.
+So, if I mean the order start taking up after we get the certification.
+So, do we have plans to even supply to Alstom and Siemens given that they are also supplying orders out here and do you see large export opportunity in this particular area?

 S. V. S. Narayana Murty